Livox-SDK/livox_ros_driver/README.md

 ### 6.2 Enable timestamp synchronization

 livox_ros_driver only supports the timestamp synchronization function when connected to LiDAR.
 The timestamp related configuration item timesync_config is in the livox_lidar_config.json file.
-The detailed configuration content is shown in the table below:
+The detailed configuration content is shown in the table below :

-​                                       Timestamp synchronization function configuration instructions
+<center>Timestamp synchronization function configuration instructions</center>

 | Parameter        | Type     | Description                                                  | Default        |
 | ---------------- | -------- | ------------------------------------------------------------ | -------------- |